betaflight/betaflight/docs/Telemetry.md

 designed to operate over 2400 baud (9600 in INAV) and does not benefit from higher rates.
 It is thus usable on soft serial.

-A CLI variable `ltm-update-rate` may be used to configure the update rate and hence band-width used by LTM, with the following enumerations:
+A CLI variable `ltm_update_rate` may be used to configure the update rate and hence band-width used by LTM, with the following enumerations:

 * NORMAL: Legacy rate, currently 303 bytes/second (requires 4800 bps)